Lolliedieb/lolMiner-releases/README.md

 |  --cclk arg (=*)  | The core clock used for the GPUs.
 Cards are separated with a comma. "*" can be used to skip a card. |

 ## Recent Changelog:

+### lolMiner 1.48

+_Changes_
+- Implementing the new LHR scheme in Windows.
+Recommended driver: 512.15
+- Slightly improved initial speed after startup on 510.x & 512.x drivers allowing to reach best performance faster
+- Made the LHR unlocker more robust against small changes in work load.
+We still recommend to not put other load then mining during the calibration phase - after that is finished, the miner is more robust.
+- Full hash rate cards will disable LHR detection latest one minute after --lhrwait has passed.
+This means that by default one minute after the DAG was created the cards now get "protected" from further detection.
+- Added Nvidia core junction temperature reading
+- Added color grades for temperatures in web api
+- Change in configuration for making it more comfy: If the number of entries for --cclk, --mclk, --lhrtune or --maxdualimpact matches exactly the number of selected GPUs, the miner will now automatically skip over the inactive devices.
+E.g. --devices 1,2,4 --cclk 1050,1400,1500 now makes sense, while before --cclk *,1050,1400,*,1500 was needed to skip over inactive devices.
+- --lhrtune 0 is now semantically identical to --lhrtune off

+_Fixes_
+- Changed handling of user/wallet names containing one or multiple dots.
+This should fix issues with mining rig rentals and ezil pool.
+Note: some pool might not like appending your user name with a dot.
+If so and you get authorization rejected make sure you use --worker instead
+- Fixed a bug causing LHR unlock not working when too many GPUs needed to perform DAG repair in Aleph dual mining (yea, that is a special case one ... )
+- Fixed a bug causing RTX 3050 & RTX 3080 12GB to have extremely low Ethash performance when dual mining
+- Fixed a bug causing dual mining hash rate on FHR cards not showing up during dual mine calibration in 1.47
+- Fixed a bug causing --lhrtune off occasionally not to work in 1.47

+### lolMiner 1.47
+Note: at the moment the release is Linux only, because testing the new scheme on Windows will take us some time.
+Be patient please :)

+_Changes_
+- lolMiner bringing you the **fastest public Ethash LHR solver**!
+77.2 - 78.2% on GDDR6 and 76 - 77% on GDDR6X Nvidia Ampere cards!
+Exceptions: 86% on RTX 3060 v1 with driver 460.39 or older, 55-58% on RTX 3050 and RTX 3080 12G.
+Fee on the new scheme is 1%, other solvers are unchanged.
+Please read the important notes section below.
+- Added support for LHR unlock in 470.103.01 and all 510.x drivers.
+In fact *we highly recommend* using these drivers, because it will give a more stable unlocker experience!
+- the parameter **--lhrtune** now takes absolute % values to fix a certain percentage of unlocking.
+If chosen too high, lolMiner will reduce the value to the maximum possible.
+The value will be tied to keep regardless of the number of locks this implies.
+The default is "auto" in which the miner tries to balance the number of locks and re-calibrations with the speed to achieve, hash rate might change from time to time based on unlock quality heuristics.
+- Cheaper locks: when unlocking the miner will continue mining at low speed to make the unlock procedure more cheap.
+-  Reduced Ton & Alephium fee in Eth+Ton / Ethash+Alephium dual mining to **0%**.
+You will be only paying the 1% fee on Ethash in this dual mining.
+This also means: no more unsafe connections to Ton servers to collect fee in case you are in a country with mining restrictions - if your own Ton connection is using Stratum over TLS.
+- New parameter **--silence** that controls the amount of information the miner will print during its work.
+0 is the default behavior, 1 will turn off "new job" messages, 2 will additionally turn of the messages about found shares, 3 will leave the miner with the minute statistics only.
+- Added Nvidia memory junction temperature readings on cards that support this, e.g. GDDR6X customer GPUs, most professional and server GPUs and so on.

+_Fixes_
+- Fixed a bug with dual mining on LHR cards where the dual algorithm was mined with reduced rate after Ethash epoch change.
+- Fixed a bug with --compactaccept not showing the * sign on short statistics.

+_Important notes about the new LHR unlocker scheme_
+- **Use 470.103.01 or 510.x drivers!** They have turned out to be much more stable in unlock in testing then older drivers.
+- The miner software needs to learn certain aspects about your cards over time to optimize for the best balanced pool hash rate.
+The needed calibration will get better over time, but the things learned are too complex to display them or store into parameters.
+- Therefore in automatic mode the miner might start with a slightly slower hash rate at the beginning, but will get better over time.
+In non-automatic mode you might see more re-calibrations during the first hour of mining then normal.
+If the number keeps too high after that point, lower the requested % value.
+- As a consequence: the longer you can keep it running the better - avoid frequent restarts of the software.
+- Dual mining with Aleph & Ton is supported as well as doing ZIL dual mining.
+When doing ZIL make sure --enablezilcache is used on all the LHR cards, because the re-calibration is needed on every hard epoch change.
+- Try to keep your settings as stable es possible.
+Especially: Set clocks that your GPUs can keep without running into thermal throttling.
+Also **use locked clock core** with no set power limit to maintain a stable GPU core clock for ideal results.
+Having GPUs freely changing their clocks and sometimes running into their power limit will invalidate a lot of data collected and decrease efficiency of the unlocker a lot.
+Same applies to memory clock - do not change it after the calibration did start.
+Use **--lhrwait** parameter to delay the initial calibration until you are done with your settings.
+- The initial configuration takes approx 3-4 minutes from the moment the DAG was build.
+- Keep away other work load from your GPU as e.g. connected screens.
+Also CPU mining in parallel to the new unlocker is untested and might give unexpected results.

 ### lolMiner 1.46a